cjkent/osiris-examples/cognito/README.md

 # Cognito
-This example shows how to integrate Osiris with [AWS Cognito](https://aws.amazon.com/cognito/) in order to sign up and sign in users.
+This example shows how to integrate Osiris with [AWS Cognito](https://aws.amazon.com/cognito/) in order to sign up and authenticate users.
 Cognito is used to authenticate users, and the [Cognito Hosted UI](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pools-app-integration.html) is used to allow users to sign up and sign in.

 ## API Definition
 The endpoint in the API is in an `auth` block specifying `CognitoUserPoolsAuth`.
 This means that API Gateway verifies that the `Authenitcation` header contains a token issued by the Cognito User Pool associated with the API.
 If the request contains a valid token it is allowed to proceed, otherwise a status of 403 (Forbidden) is returned before the request reaches the Osiris code.